Abdelrhman-Sayed70/Algorithms/Algorithms Design/Graph/README.md

 - In term of number of `edges` & `vertices`

 ## Question
 - Consider an undirected graph that has V vertices, no parallel edges, and is connected (i.e., “in one piece”).
-What is the minimum and maximum number of edges that the graph could have, respectively? `V-1` `V^2`
+What is the minimum and maximum number of edges that the graph could have, respectively?
+ `V-1` `(V - 1) * V / 2`